 While "walk the walls" marked the beginning of our cultural change journey, the tipping point was about 6 months later, when we launched the EDW Agile Release Train.
 In our first Lite PI Planning/iteration kick-off event (aka Unity Day) my new team was introduced to The Ball Point Game.
 Armed with about 100 tennis balls, our coach split us all up into groups and ran the activity.
 Much to everyone's delight, hand-eye coordination is not one of my strengths, so I spent most of the game dropping tennis balls, laughing nervously and turning very red.
 I think it would be fair to say I was most embarrassed.

-The next sprint we also started with a team activity.
-This time everyone with manager in their title to go to one corner of the room and pair up and appoint one person as the manager and the other as the worker.
-Everyone else was to stand between the managers and the opposite conner of the room, creating a maze we would need to navigate our way through.
+In the next sprint, we also started with a team activity.
+This time everyone with "manager" in their title to go to one corner of the room and pair up and appoint one person as the manager and the other as the worker.
+Everyone else was to stand between the managers and the opposite corner of the room, creating a maze we would need to navigate our way through.
 I paired with one of the scrum masters and we agree he would play manager.
 I don't think I will ever forget the painful process of being directed through the maze by my manager/scrum master - forward, backwards, stop, left, right.
 It was not long before all the other pairs had completed the task and there were just shy of 100 people laughing at me trying to complete the maze.
 Yet another horribly embarrassing morning for me.

 As uncomfortable as those events were for me, with my 20-20 hindsight I can see how these moments help me build such an open and trusting team.
 You see vulnerability is the foundation of trust and trust is the foundation of great teams.